SUSTAINABLE LIVING

 Transport

-, where there is no public transport, about once a week.
+Geneva has excellent public transport, with frequent trolley-buses and trams a short walk from my apartment, so that is my first preference.
+I used to walk to work, and shop mostly at a shopping centre a 13 minute walk from my apartment.
+I restrict my use of a small old car to heavy shopping and going to my chalet, where there is no public transport, about once a week.
 An energy audit suggested that it was best to keep an old car until it wears out, before replacing it with a more energy-efficient model, which hopefully will be far improved by then.
-I have recently bought an electric bicycle for travel to my chalet, but the 35 kilometers of hilly terrain will require more effort for me to get sufficiently in shape to go all the way.
+I gave up my last small car after 25 years.
+I bought an electric bicycle for travel to my chalet, but the 35 kilometers of hilly terrain is difficult at my age, and will require more effort for me to get sufficiently in shape to go all the way.
 I have a folding bicycle, but do not have much need for it.
-Still, I drive less than 5,000 km per year, so it will take a long time to wear a car out.
+Still, I drive less than 5,000 km per year, so it takes a long time to wear a car out.

 I do not take travel vacations for pleasure.
 Going to my chalet already provides a vacation experience as part of the normal variety in my life.
 I already travel so much that any opportunity to stay at home is a real vacation.